publisha/student_site/README.md

 ... rest of the text not shown in the excerpt ...
 ```

-The html is stripped out of the excerpt so it only display text.
+The html is stripped out of the excerpt so it only displays text.

 ## Layout
 Please refer to the [Jekyll docs for writing posts](https://jekyllrb.com/docs/posts/).